 Certain types of lab tests may use biotin and another protein called streptavidin to generate test results.
 If you take a biotin supplement, it can produce "false-positive" or "false-negative" lab test results, which may lead to misdiagnoses or unnecessary treatments for heart disease, thyroid conditions, breast cancer, pregnancy and fertility.

-The good news is that not all brands of lab tests are affected by biotin.
-Because Abbott's tests do not rely on biotin and streptavidin to generate a result, those test results are not affected.
+The good news is that not all lab tests are affected by biotin.
+Current Abbott tests are designed in a way that biotin doesn't affect the test results.

 So what can you do?
 Talk to your doctor about biotin and any other vitamins and supplements you're taking.
 Since not all brands of diagnostic tests are affected, the lab can opt to use a brand of lab test that isn’t affected by biotin.

 Watch these videos for more information:

 Video: What do you need to know about biotin?

 2. Zempleni J, Kuroishi T. Biotin.
 Advances in Nutrition.
 2012; 3:213-214.

 3. Combs GF.
 Biotin.
 In: Combs, GF.
 The Vitamins: Fundamental Aspects in Nutrition and Health.
 San Diego, CA: Elsevier, Inc.; 2008: 331-344.